Chrisye: Marriage and changing styles (1982–1993)

 Although popular with groupies, Chrisye had rarely dated.
 But in early 1981 he began courting Guruh Sukarnoputra's secretary, Gusti Firoza Damayanti Noor (Yanti Noor Chrismansyah).
 Yanti Noor, of mixed Dayak and Minang ancestry, was a former singer and came from a musically inclined family; she would often discuss music with Chrisye while he waited for Guruh, and he would also see her when visiting her brother Raidy, one of his friends.
 When she moved to Bali to work at a five-star hotel there for several weeks, Chrisye followed her and told her that he would marry her when she returned to Jakarta; although this was not a formal proposal, Yanti accepted.
 In 1982 Chrisye converted to Islam, as Islam does not permit interfaith marriages between Muslim women and non-Muslim men, and changed his name to Chrismansyah Rahadi; Chrisye at the time had been growing increasingly discontent and disillusioned with Christianity.
 On 12 December 1982 he married Yanti in a Padang-style wedding.

 Driven by his poor financial position and invigorated by Djarot's return from Germany, Chrisye began work on his next album with Djarot and Jockie in early 1983.
 Aciu Widjaja, the new manager of Musica, speculated that they required a new sound; as such, Chrisye, Djarot, and Jockie mixed art rock with Chrisye's standard romantic pop and drew influences from The Police.
 The resulting album, Resesi (Recession), was released in January 1983.
 The album was well received, selling 350,000 copies and being certified silver; the singles "Lenny", "Hening" ("Silent"), and "Malam Pertama" ("Wedding Night") received much airplay.

-In February 1983, he released another jazzy single titled Kisah Insani in collaboration with Vina Panduwinata.
+In February 1983, he released another jazzy single titled "Kisah Insani" ("Human Story") in collaboration with Vina Panduwinata.
 After Resesi, Chrisye collaborated with Djarot and Jockie on the 1983 album Metropolitan.
 The album, drawing on new wave influences and dealing mainly with issues facing youth, was well received, later going silver; the single "Selamat Jalan Kekasih" ("Goodbye Dear") also became a hit.
 That year, Chrisye and Yanti had their first daughter, Rizkia Nurannisa.
-In November 1983, Chrisye released another hit single titled Seni (Art) from the compilation album Cinta Indonesia, in collaboration with Guruh.
+In November 1983, Chrisye released another hit single titled "Seni" ("Art") from the compilation album Cinta Indonesia, in collaboration with Guruh.
 The following year, Chrisye, Djarot, and Jockie collaborated again on Nona (Miss), which featured social criticism; the album spawned four singles and went on to be certified platinum.
 Despite Nonas warm sales, after some influence from Aciu, Chrisye decided to look for a new sound and broke off his partnership with Djarot and Jockie in mid-1984.